pwang649/myWiki/docs/Robotics/Control/DP.md

 $$
 ### Closed-form Computation of $V$ :

-- Typically, solving $V$ in closed-form is not possible.
-But under rare conditions, e.g. LQR problems, $V$ can be computed in closed-form by recursively using the Bellman equation starting from the terminal time.
+- Typically, solving $V$ in closed form is not possible.
+But under rare conditions, e.g. LQR problems, $V$ can be computed in closed form by recursively using the Bellman equation starting from the terminal time.

 ### Tabular/Grid-based Methods to Compute $V$ :

 - These methods discretize the states to create a grid in the state space, as well as discretize the control input.
 - The value function is then computed over this grid starting from the terminal time.
-- These methods suffer from the curse of dimensionality (the number of grid points scal exponentially in the number of states); thus, it is limited to low-dimensional systems.
+- These methods suffer from the curse of dimensionality (the number of grid points scales exponentially in the number of states); thus, it is limited to low-dimensional systems.

 #### Example: Grid-world

 ![](/img/Robotics/DP_5.png)

-### Function-approximator Based Methods:
+### Function-approximator-based Methods:

 - These methods try to approximate the value function through a parameterized function.
 That is,
 $$